srechner/marathon/README.md

 # marathon 1.0

-This C++ library is designed to support the analysis of Markov chain Monte Carlo methods.
+This C++ library is designed to support the analysis of Markov chain Monte Carlo sampling methods.
 It provides functions for the construction and analysis of so-called state graphs.
 For an introduction into its functionality, see its introductional [article](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147935).
-If you want to use this library for your work, please feel free to contact me and cite
+If you want to use this library for your work, please cite

 Steffen Rechner and Annabell Berger. *marathon: An open source software library for the analysis of Markov-Chain Monte Carlo algorithms*.
 PLOS ONE **11** (2016).
 DOI: 10.1371/journal.pone.0147935.

 ## Main Features ##

-* Construction and analysis of a Markov chain's state graph.
+The main application of this library is the construction and analysis of a Markov chain's state graph.
+From this state graph, several properties can be calculated that are hard to find analytically.
+In particular, the software can calculate the mixing time of the associated Markov chain.

-This includes the calculation of the associated total mixing time or its lower and upper bounds.
+Next to the analysis of state graphs, the library contains efficient algorithms for the random generation, enumeration, and counting of the following combinatorial objects

-* Enumeration, uniform sampling, and counting of
+* Binary matrices with prescribed row and column sums,
-  * binary matrices with prescribed row and column sums,
+* Binary matrices whose row and column sums lie in prescribed intervals,
-  * perfect matchings in bipartite graphs.
+* Perfect and near-perfect matchings in bipartite graphs.

 ## Installation